Updated May 27th, 2018

 For businesses specializing in the UK handcrafted items it is an excellent market place; think country garden craft fair on the web.

-Fees are relatively low; it costs 15p to list an item with a final value fee of 6% on all sales.
+Moreover, fees are relatively low: it costs 15p to list an item with a final value fee of 6% on all sales.

 6. Gumtree – classified ads website, which attracts 8 million visits a month 👥

 Gumtree is a classified ads website which was launched in 2000.
 It was acquired by eBay in 2005 and currently attracts over 8 million visits a month, and sells a million items a week.